pmitra01/pmitra01.github.io/_posts/2023-10-16-how-many-data-points-is-a-prompt-worth.markdown

 (other than the fact that today's FMs were trained on massive amounts of data) <d-footnote> This is summed up well by the quote "Transfer learning makes FMs possible, but it is the scale that makes them powerful INSERT reference" </d-footnote>).
-* `Talk to and teach the model in its native tongue`: Prompting a model for completion in a certain task direction during inference is like interrogating and communicating with the model in the native tongue it was taught in.
-By the same intuition, continuing to teach (fine-tune) the model to perform desired tasks would be more effective with a learning objective similar to what its pretraining objective was (e.g. next token prediction, denoising).
-This would mean reformulating our task data to prompt-completion pairs instead of traditional supervised datasets (input, label) we are used to.
-This may be common knowledge now, but I still have deep appreciation for this point because it undid how I viewed a lot of ML tasks in NLP
+* `Talk to and teach the model in its native tongue`: Prompting a model for completion in a certain task during inference is like interrogating the model in the native tongue it was taught in.
+By the same intuition, it would be more effective to continue fine-tune the model with a learning objective similar to what its pretraining objective (e.g. next token prediction, denoising) on datasets refomatted as pompt-completion pairs.
+This may be common knowledge now, but I still have a deep appreciation for this point.
   * I would **strongly** recommend this excellent review paper on the different LM architectures, training objectives and their relationship with prompts to conduct various NLP tasks: [pretrain, prompt, predict] (https://arxiv.org/abs/2107.13586)[4].